 3. Galena pottery

-One of the world's finest pottery is the galena pottery.
+One of the world's finest potteries is the galena pottery.
 It is glazed with lead, including the official White House dinnerware in many administrations.

 4. Stained glass